07 Nov Can Diet Make Acne Worse?

 Interestingly, the association of milk with acne was not noted in people with mild acne, but only in those with moderate to severe acne.
 Also, this association has not been seen with other products made from milk, such as yogurt or cheese.
 There also appeared to be a link with the amount of milk consumed- Individuals who drank more than one glass of milk per day had more pimples.

-While more research is needed to confirm the effect that milk may have on acne and the skin, if you are considering changing your diet, then decreasing milk consumption (to less than one glass a day) would be a good place to start.
+We need more research to confirm the effect that milk may have on acne and the skin.
+However, if you are considering changing your diet, then decreasing milk consumption to less than one glass a day would be a good place to start.

 If you think that your diet is affecting or worsening your acne, here are some simple steps to clearer skin:

 – Avoid picking at your skin.
 This can leave red or brown scars, which can take a long time to improve.